monikase/AI_Ethics/Fairness_Audit_Playbook/Historical_Context_Assessment_Tool.md

 - Translates social and historical insights into concrete technical risks
 - Fits within standard engineering workflows.

-Recognizing that this challenge applies broadly across teams and domains, you formalize this approach as the Historical Context Assessment Tool (HCAT).
+Recognizing that this challenge applies broadly across teams and domains, I formalized this approach as the Historical Context Assessment Tool (HCAT).

 ## 3. Objectives